QuePast/leagueskeletons/README.md

-# leagueskeletons
-Semi-automated process for extracting League of Legends client data, creating skin files and parsing the bone names (skeleton) out of 3D gltf(glb) files for scripting purposes

 Download .glb file in output and upload file to https://playcanvas.com/viewer

 Get name you need for scripting/hashing.
 Remember everything should be lowercase